 Course Learning Outcomes

-Demonstrate advanced knowledge of, and specialist skills in the application of contemporary communication methods in professional and scholarly contexts
+Apply specialist skills and knowledge of communication methods and concepts in professional and scholarly contexts.

 |Use advanced cognitive and technical skills to communicate ideas, arguments, and solutions to problems in a variety of modes across a range of professional and scholarly contexts.|

 |Make expert use of digital technologies to address a range of communication needs in professional contexts and for diverse audiences within and outside the communication industries.|

 |Critical thinking||Critically analyse and evaluate complex ideas in communication theory, and communicate conclusions in the context of professional decision-making and scholarship.|

 |Use advanced cognitive skills in communication in identify, investigate, analyse, and synthesise complex information in the context of generating creative solutions to industry and scholarly problems.|

 |Employ autonomy, accountability and initiative when responding creatively to new situations in professional communication contexts.|